projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

        --virtio_poll: enable virtio poll mode with poll interval with ns
        --vtpm2: Virtual TPM2 args: sock_path=$PATH_OF_SWTPM_SOCKET
        --lapic_pt: enable local apic passthrough
+       --rtvm: indicate that the guest is rtvm
+       --logger_setting: params like console,level=4;kmsg,level=3
+       --pm_notify_channel: define the channel used to notify guest about power event --pm_by_vuart:pty,/run/acrn/vuart_vmname or tty,/dev/ttySn

 See :ref:`acrn-dm_parameters` for more detailed descriptions of these configuration options.